ajayvohra2005/greengrass-tutorial/README.md

 ```
 ### Deploy Docker Application Connector

-Now that we have a Docker image pushed in the ECR and a `docker-compose.yml` defiend to run our web sevice container, we are ready to use the Docker Application Deployment Connector to deploy our web service to the AWS IoT GreenGrass.
+Now that we have a Docker image pushed in the ECR and a `docker-compose.yml` defined to run our web sevice container, we are ready to use the Docker Application Deployment Connector to deploy our web service to the AWS IoT GreenGrass.
 Conceptually, this involves following steps:

   - Copy the `docker-compose.yml` to some prefix in your [Amazon S3](https://aws.amazon.com/s3/) bucket
-  - Configure [Docker Application Deployment Connector](https://docs.aws.amazon.com/greengrass/latest/developerguide/docker-app-connector.html) in your AWS IoT GreenGrass Group and deploy the GreenGrass Group
+  - Configure [Docker Application Deployment Connector](https://docs.aws.amazon.com/greengrass/latest/developerguide/docker-app-connector.html) in your AWS IoT GreenGrass Group and [deploy the GreenGrass Group](https://docs.aws.amazon.com/greengrass/latest/developerguide/deployments.html)
-  - If your web service application is successfully deployed using Docker Application Deployment Connector, you should be able to test the web service running on your Raspberry Pi by using `curl` command, or a web browser.
+  - If the `hello world` web service application is successfully deployed using Docker Application Deployment Connector, you should be able to test the web service running on your Raspberry Pi by using `curl` command, or a web browser.
 For example, assuming your Raspberry Pi hostname is `ggc`, you can do `curl http://ggc/` and you should see a JSON response:

    ```
    {"timestamp": 1586145890.1501749, "message": "Hello world!", "count": 1}